Sung-Huan/ANNOgesic/docs/source/subcommands.rst

     additional arguments:
       --length LENGTH, -l LENGTH
-                            The minimum length of the transcript after modifying by genome annotation.
-If --annotation_files is
+                            The minimum length of the transcript after modifying base on genome annotation.
-                            assigned, this value will be for the final output.
-                            Otherwise, --width will be the minimum length for the final output.
 Default is 20.
       --height HEIGHT, -he HEIGHT
                             The minimum coverage of the transcript.
-If --tex_notex is 1, coverage of TEX+ or TEX- libraries should higher than this value.
-If --tex_notex is 2, the function will compute the average of coverage of TEX+ and TEX- libraries, and the average should higher than the minimum coverage.
+If --tex_notex is 2, the average coverage of TEX+ and TEX- libraries should be higher than this value.
 The default is 10.
       --width WIDTH, -w WIDTH
                             The minimum length of the transcript without modifying by genome annotation.
-This value will be for the final output if --annotation_files is not provided.
-                            Otherwise, --length would be the minimum length of the transcript for the final output.
 The default is 20.
       --tolerance TOLERANCE, -t TOLERANCE
-                            This value defines the number of nucleotides that coverages drop below --height can be ignore in one transcript.
+                            The number of nucleotides which coveraes can drop below the --height in a transcript.
 The default is 5.
       --tolerance_coverage TOLERANCE_COVERAGE, -tc TOLERANCE_COVERAGE
-                            If the coverage is lower than tolerance_coverage, even the length is within --tolerance, the algorithm will still divide the current transcript to two parts.
-                            Default is 0.
+                            The minimum coverage of the nucleotides which match the situation of --tolerance, Default is 0.
       --tss_files TSS_FILES [TSS_FILES ...], -ct TSS_FILES [TSS_FILES ...]
-                            If the paths of TSS files are assigned here, this function will compare transcripts with TSSs to detect the overlap.
+                            Paths of TSS files for comparing transcripts and TSSs.
       --compare_feature_genome COMPARE_FEATURE_GENOME [COMPARE_FEATURE_GENOME ...], -cf COMPARE_FEATURE_GENOME [COMPARE_FEATURE_GENOME ...]
                             If --compare_genome_annotation is provided, please
-                            assign the feature which you want to compare.
+                            assign the feature for comparing.
+Multiple features can be separated by spaces.
 Default is None.
-If multiple features need to be assigned, just insert spaces between each feature, such as gene CDS.
       --tss_fuzzy TSS_FUZZY, -tf TSS_FUZZY
-                            If --compare_TSS is assigned, please type the fuzzy for comparing TSS with transcript here.
+                            The fuzzy value for comparing TSS with transcript.
                             Default is 5.
       --table_best, -tb     The output table only includes the information of the highest expressed library.
 Default is False.
       --terminator_files TERMINATOR_FILES [TERMINATOR_FILES ...], -e TERMINATOR_FILES [TERMINATOR_FILES ...]
-                            If the paths of terminator gff files are assigned here, this function will compare transcripts with terminators to detect the parent transcript of terminator.
+                            Paths of terminator gff files for comparing transcripts and terminators.
 Default is None.
       --terminator_fuzzy TERMINATOR_FUZZY, -ef TERMINATOR_FUZZY
-                            If --terminator_files is assigned, please assign the fuzzy here.
+                            If --terminator_files is assigned, please assign the fuzzy value.
 Default is 30.
       --max_length_distribution MAX_LENGTH_DISTRIBUTION, -mb MAX_LENGTH_DISTRIBUTION
-                            For generating the figure of distribution of transcript length, please assign the maximum length that you want to include.
+                            For generating the figure of distribution of transcript length, please assign the maximum length.
                             Default is 2000.

 - **Output files**